 What are the main benefits of Chromebooks?

 Check out this post covering Chromebook benefits that Windows doesn’t have.

-It’s not that Chromebooks have cheap hardware or parts, it’s all in the licensing fees.
+It’s not that they have cheap hardware or parts, it’s all in the licensing fees.
 That’s also why they’re dominating schools everywhere and the preferred laptop by students.
 But professionals use them too, so don’t feel left out.

 It’s funny.
 In the world of Chromebooks, most manufacturers, such as HP, Acer, Dell, Lenovo, and even Google all use the same standard setups.

 The majority of models out there are loaded with 4GB of RAM, an Intel processor, and 16GB of SSD storage.

 Since most versions are cookie-cutter in their specs and performance, the only thing that makes them differentiate between the brand is the body of the laptop.
 Some brands use plastic, whereas others use all-aluminum.

 If you’re buying one and brand matters to you, I’d suggest looking at the body and build of the Chromebook instead.